 The Indigenous Housing Partnership is an equitable partnership rooted in respect for Indigenous culture, helping deliver housing solutions by Indigenous communities for Indigenous communities.

 Indigenous families and communities partner with local Habitats across Canada to help create safe and decent places to live – through both affordable homeownership and other housing solutions.
 An important part of this initiative is providing skills and training opportunities to young Indigenous men and women to equip them with the trade skills they need to maintain and/or build new homes in their communities.

 While a lack of decent and affordable housing in Canada is an issue that affects many communities, the problems are disproportionately acute when it comes to Indigenous communities and families.
-Overcrowding, dilapidated housing and a lack of affordability are just some of the issues many Canadian Indigenous families face, especially those living on Traditional Territories (reserves and settlements).
+Overcrowding, dilapidated housing and a lack of affordability are just some of the issues many Canadian Indigenous families face, especially those living on within Indigenous communities.
 One in five Indigenous peoples lived in a dwelling that was in need of major repairs in 2016.

 How it began

 To better address the specific challenges facing Indigenous families, we launched the Indigenous Housing Partnership in 2007 with the support of founding partner Canada Mortgage and Housing Corporation (CMHC).
 Indigenous peoples have a deep spiritual, physical, social and cultural connection to their land, and building homes within Indigenous communities must be undertaken with the support of the community.
 In 2011, Habitat and the Assembly of First Nations (AFN) signed an agreement with the ultimate goal of increasing First Nations’ involvement in Habitat projects.
 The Indigenous Housing Partnership is supported by individual donors and corporate partners.

 Build affordable housing with an Indigenous community.
 Apply for a volunteer experience today.